warp-build/warp/manual/blog/First Contact.md

 ### There's too many damn tools

 We've followed the UNIX philosophy for better or worse, and we've come up with thousands of tiny tools that we need to remember how to pipe and stitch and run in the right order.

-We use brew, nix, pacman, aptitutde, and choco to install system level dependencies.
+We use brew, nix, pacman, aptitude, and choco to install system level dependencies.
 Everything that is normally "below your application" is installed with this.
 Sometimes globally, sometimes in sandboxes.
 Here we install Elixir, and OpenJDK, and Python, and Postgres, and Kubernetes.